LEDs-by-glowingkitty/GlowBand/README.md

 ![The Glowing Arms Project](images/headerimage.jpg "The Glowing Arms Project")

 Build your own LED wristbands for dancing.
 Controllable via iOS &amp; Android apps.
-No coding required.
+No coding is required.

 Want to support the development and stay updated?